m-labs/artiq/doc/manual/extending_rtio.rst

 .. warning::
     If you have never worked with a hardware description language before, it is important to understand that hardware description is fundamentally different to programming in a language like Python or Rust.
 At its most basic, a program is a set of instructions: a step-by-step guide to a task you want to see performed, where each step is written, and executed, principally in sequence.
 In contrast, hardware description is *a description*.
 It specifies the static state of a piece of hardware.
 There are no 'steps', and no chronological execution, only stated facts about how the system should be built.

-    The examples we will handle in this tutorial are simple, and Migen makes for a much more manageable syntax than traditional languages like VHDL and Verilog, but keep in mind that we are describing how a system connects and interlocks its signals, *not* operations it should perform.
+    The examples we will handle in this tutorial are simple, and you will likely find Migen much more readable than traditional languages like VHDL and Verilog, but keep in mind that we are describing how a system connects and interlocks its signals, *not* operations it should perform.

 Normally, the PHY module used for LEDs is the ``Output`` of ``ttl_simple.py``.
 Take a look at its source code.
 Note that values like ``override`` and ``probes`` exist to support RTIO MonInj -- ``probes`` for monitoring, ``override`` for injection -- and are not involved with normal control of the output.
-Note also that ``pad``, among  engineers, refers to an input/output pad, i.e. a physical connection through which signals are sent. ``pad_n`` is its negative pair, necessary only for certain kinds of TTLs and not applicable to LEDs.
+Note also that ``pad``, among FPGA engineers, refers to an input/output pad, i.e. a physical connection through which signals are sent. ``pad_n`` is its negative pair, necessary only for certain kinds of TTLs and not applicable to LEDs.

 Interface and signals
 """""""""""""""""""""